tschikarski/shibboleth/Documentation/Administration/Prerequisites/Index.rst

 Additionally, you will have to activate Shibboleth authentication **in “lazy mode”**  for your TYPO3 instance.
-For FE authentication you will need to protect at least the base path of your installation, for BE authentication you will have to protect at least the “typo3” sub-folder.
+For FE authentication you will need to protect at least the base path of your installation\ [#]_, for BE authentication you will have to protect at least the “typo3” sub-folder.
 To do so, you need to add the following two Apache directives into your site config or into an “.htaccess” file in web root.